10 – Tie – Lady Love /Bridge Of Sighs

-There is no better way to start out our Top 10 Robin Trower Songs list than with a song from the classic Bridge Of Sighs album.
+There is no better way to start out our Top 10 Robin Trower Songs list than with two songs from the classic Bridge Of Sighs album.
 No need for more cowbell on this one.
-The song’s opening riff is classic Robin Trower.
+The song’s opening riff Of Lady Love is classic Robin Trower.
 What separated Robin Trower from other rock guitarist like Jimmy Page, Ritchie Blackmore, Brian May, and so on was the way Trower used 9th’s and 11th’s in such a slick groove based way without shoving them down the listener’s throat.
 It was such brilliant playing.
+The title track to the album Bridge Of Sighs is daunting is so many ways.
+Trower’s solos on the title track are amongst the best of his career.
+We wanted to catch your attention right away.
+This one does it.

 # 9 – Sinner’s Song